The top-selling fruit and vegies of 2021

 After gaining popularity during the various lockdowns, onions maintained their prevalence among Aussie shoppers, remaining a key ingredient for many cook-at-home recipes.

 Lettuce saw an increase in buying households, with 82% of Australian homes purchasing it over the past year.
-A decline in price resulted in a small increase in buying frequency.
+Further, a price decline resulted in a small increase in buying frequency.